unterberg-dev/react-classmate/README.md

 ## Basic

-create a component by calling `rc` with a tag name and a template literal string.
+Create a component by calling `rc` with a tag name and a template literal string.

 ```tsx
 import rc from 'react-classmate'